msyriac/openmp-benchmark/README.md

 # openmp-benchmark

-**`openmp-benchmark`** is a lightweight Python CLI tool that benchmarks OpenMP-enabled Python scripts by varying the number of threads.
-It provides accurate timing by executing the compute-heavy portion inside a subprocess (with correct `OMP_NUM_THREADS` control), and excludes Python import/startup overhead.
+**`openmp-benchmark`** is a lightweight Python CLI tool that benchmarks OpenMP-enabled Python scripts by varying the number of OpenMP threads.
+It executes external scripts (that must follow certain restrictions, see below) inside a subprocess with correct `OMP_NUM_THREADS` control, and extracts timing from the output of the external script.

 ---